Book Category: Children’s fiction, Nonfiction, Picture Books, Young adult

 The Latehomecomer: A Hmong Family Memoir (Nonfiction/Memoir).
 Minneapolis: Coffee House Press, 2008.

-• If You Give a Boy a Room (Children’s Literature), University of MN Press, Spring of 2020
+• The Shared Room (Picture Book).
+Minneapolis: University of MN Press, Spring of 2020

-• Somewhere in the Unknown World (Nonfiction), Metropolitan Books, Fall of 2019
+• Somewhere in the Unknown World (Nonfiction/Memoir).
+New York: Metropolitan Books, spring 2019

-• The Most Beautiful Thing (Children’s Literature), Carolrhoda Books, Unknown
+• The Most Beautiful Thing (Picture Book).
+Minneapolis: Carolrhodo Books, Fall of 2020

 Kao Kalia Yang is a Hmong-American writer.
 She is the author of The Latehomecomer: A Hmong Family Memoir (Coffee House Press, 2008), winner of the 2009 Minnesota Book Awards in Creative Nonfiction/Memoir and Readers’ Choice, and a finalist for the PEN USA Award in Creative Nonfiction and the Asian Literary Award in Nonfiction.
 Her second book, The Song Poet (Metropolitan Books, 2016) won the 2016 Minnesota Book Award in Creative Nonfiction Memoir.
 It was a finalist for the National Book Critics Circle Award, the Chautauqua Prize, a PEN USA Award in Nonfiction and the Dayton’s Literary Peace Prize.
-In the fall of 2019, Yang will debut her first children’s book, A Map Into the World, a collection titled What God is Honored Here?: An Anthology on Miscarriage and Infant Loss By and For Native Women and Women of Color, and a work of nonfiction about refugee lives in America, Somewhere in the Unknown World.
+Her debut children’s book, A Map Into the World, and a collection titled What God is Honored Here?: An Anthology on Miscarriage and Infant Loss By and For Native Women and Women of Color are newly published.
 Yang is also a teacher and a public speaker.

 The Song Poet: A Memoir of My Father